header_EN

 Insemination

-1. Injection of sperm cell into the uterus.2.
-Insertion of sperm cells into the egg cells in a culture medium for IVF.3.
-Micro-injection of a sperm cell into an egg cell (see ICSI).
+1. injection of sperm into the uterus.
+2. introduction of sperm cells to the oocytes in culture medium for IVF.
+3. microinjection of a sperm cell into an egg cell (see below ICSI).

 IVF

-In-vitro fertilization = fertilization “in a glass” = outside the human body.
+In vitro fertilisation = fertilisation “in a glass” = outside the body.

 J